-Table 9.4 MNES-Specific Measures
+Table 9.4MNES-Specific Measures

 Relevant MNES Measures Cycas megacarpa Pre-clearance surveys for Cycas megacarpa will occur across the Disturbance Footprint plus a 5 m buffer to confirm the location, extent, numbers, and age class of the population within the clearing extent, with all efforts made to avoid impacts via micro-siting to high-density areas and large reproductive-age individuals.
 Areas proposed to be cleared will be demarcated to ensure no accidental clearing outside the approved Disturbance Footprint.
 A pre-approved Cycas megacarpa SMP will be implemented through all Project phases.
 A preliminary SMP is provided as Attachment E of the Preliminary Documentation.
 This plan will provide detailed information regarding: Species information including a description to aid identification.
 Mitigation and management methods, including corrective actions.
 Vegetation clearing requirements and methods to reduce impacts to surrounding individuals and their habitat.
-Specific weed and pest management measures to reduce impacts on the long-term integrity of the remaining habitat and population, including high-biomass weeds.
-Erosion, sedimentation, and dust management requirements specific to the species. • A pre-approved translocation plan will be implemented for individuals that would otherwise be removed through clearing for the Project.
+Specific weed and pest management requirements specific to the species.
+A pre-approved translocation plan will be implemented for individuals that would otherwise be removed through clearing for the Project.
 The plan will specify pre and post monitoring requirements, translocation and propagation methods and protocols and reporting requirements and performance criteria.
-A preliminary Cycas megacarpa Translocation Management Plan is provided as Attachment J of the Preliminary Documentation.
-This Plan has been developed in accordance with the National Multi-species Recovery Plan for Cycads (Queensland Herbarium, 2007), the Guidelines for the Translocation of Threatened Plants in Australia (Commander et al 2018) and with consideration of learnings from other translocation programs for the species undertaken by Ecologica for the coal seam gas and transport sectors between 2008 and 2015. • This species is also considered a protected plant under the State NC Act.
-The Nature Conservation (Plants) Regulation 2020 outlines the regulatory requirements for managing potential impacts on a protected plant.
-Should the Project's clearing impact area (footprint inclusive of a 100 m buffer) contain high risk trigger area mapping or protected plant individuals, a protected plants permit will be required.
-The permit application will need to be supported by a protected plants assessment and survey in accordance with the Flora Survey Guidelines - Protected Plants (DES, 2020b), and if necessary an impact management plan will be developed and implemented.
-If required, this will be developed in accordance with the Queensland Government Nature Conservation (Plants) Regulation 2020 - Protected Plants Assessment Guidelines (DES, 2021).
-Cossinia australiana, Samadera bidwillii and Decaspermum struckoilicum Where clearing is proposed in areas of mapped potential habitat, pre-clearance surveys will include searches for the respective potentially occurring threatened flora species.
+A preliminary Cycos megacarpa Translocation Management Plan is provided as Attachment J of the Preliminary Documentation.
+This Plan has been developed in accordance with the National Multi-species Recovery Plan for Cyccads (Queensland Herbarium, 2007), the Guidelines for the Translocation of Threotened Plants in Australia (Commander et al 2018) and with consideration of learnings from other translocation of progrets on a protected plant.
+Should the Project's clearing impacts area (footprint inclusive of a 100 m buffer) contain high risk trigger area mapping or protected plant.
+S Cossinia australiana, Samadera bidwillii and Decaspermum struckoilicum • Where clearing is proposed in areas of mapped potential habitat, pre-clearance surveys will include searches for the respective potentially occurring threatened flora species.
 If any individuals or populations are located during the targeted surveys, a detailed account of their occurrence must be recorded including number of individuals, GPS location and extent.
 The plants or population area including a 5 m buffer must be demarcated.
 The pre-clearance survey constraints protocol (see Section 9.3.2.2) will then be followed to ensure any potential impacts on the species are avoided or managed appropriately.